How to Handle Stress in Relationships

-Relationship problems are another type of “stress” we all experience from time to time.
+Relationship problems are another type of “stress” we all experience occasionally.
 Conflicts can arise with our spouse, parents, children, friends, co-workers, employees, bosses, or even with total strangers.

 As common as our relationship problems are, we often misunderstand what causes them to occur.
-Much of the time they come from hidden conversations and action patterns within us, not from the behavior or attitudes of others.
+They often come from hidden conversations and action patterns within us, not from the behavior or attitudes of others.
 The problem is we often don’t notice the role that we play.

-Stressful life circumstances such as not enough money to pay the bills, family members with HEALTH problems or figuring out who will do what of the too-much work of running a home clearly can create STRESS in relationships.
+Stressful life circumstances, such as not having enough money to pay the bills, family members with health problems, or figuring out who will do what of the too-much work of running a home, can clearly create stress in relationships.

 In addition, most people are confused about what it takes to create happy, successful, long-term interpersonal relationships.